notmyname/swift/doc/source/development_saio.rst

 * Create guest virtual machine from the Ubuntu image.

+* Run apt-get update; apt-get upgrade

+* Note: whenever you see "<your-user-name>:<your-group-name>" in this document, be sure to replace it with your actual user name and group name.

 Additional information about setting up a Swift development snapshot on other distributions is available on the wiki at http://wiki.openstack.org/SAIOInstructions.